lanl/LaGriT/documentation/build_win.md

 *************************
   1. Unpack the tar source file, in it you should find a folder named release_docs, which contains installation instructions in file called INSTALL_Cygwin.txt I will follow these, while giving the actual commands I used.

   **NOTE:** When you run the configure script, it might complain about new line characters.
-If this happens stop the script with Ctrl+C, and run 'dos2unix -f targetfile' on the file where it throws an error.
-Use 'make clean' afterwards to clean up your build.
+If this happens stop the script with Ctrl+C, and run `dos2unix -f targetfile` on the file where it throws an error.
+Use `make clean` afterwards to clean up your build.

   2. In Hdf5 directory use the following command to configure the build script